Brandywine Realty Trust (BDN) Stock: A Look at the Analyst Recommendations

 Credit Suisse gave a rating of “Neutral” to BDN, setting the target price at $0 in the report published on June 23rd of the previous year.

-During the last 5 trading sessions, BDN fell by -1.04%, which changed the moving average for the period of 200-days by -59.12% in comparison to the 20-day moving average, which settled at $3.98.
-In addition, Brandywine Realty Trust saw -38.05% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BDN rose by +4.17%, which changed the moving average for the period of 200-days by -59.11% in comparison to the 20-day moving average, which settled at $3.91.
+In addition, Brandywine Realty Trust saw -39.02% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for BDN